Governor Dodge State Park

 Governor Dodge State Park is a 5270 acre Wisconsin state park outside Dodgeville in Iowa County, Wisconsin.
 Named after Henry Dodge, the first governor of the Wisconsin Territory, the park contains geologic features indicative of the Driftless Area.
 It is located 4.1 miles north of the Central business district of the City of Dodgeville.

 The land is mostly oak and hickory forest with some sandstone bluff outcroppings and one named waterfall, Stephen's Falls.
 Common activities include boating (electric motors only), fishing, picnicking and swimming on the park's two lakes, Cox Hollow Lake and Twin Valley Lake.
 There is a boat launch, dam and a swimming area at each of the lakes.
 Away from the lakes one can find hiking trails, cross-country ski trails, mountain bike trails and horse trails.
 Seasonal activities include hunting in the fall and snowmobiling in the winter.

 A concession stand is maintained by the Dodgeville Kiwanis near Cox Hollow Beach.
 Food, gifts, clothing and basic camping gear can be purchased.
 The stand offers boat, canoe and paddle-boat rentals for visitors to both lakes.

 Like most Wisconsin State Parks, Governor Dodge State park allows overnight camping.
 267 family campsites, 8 group campsites, 11 family sites for horse campers, 2 group sites for horse campers and 6 backpack sites are available throughout the summer months.
 Several family campsites are open year-round.

-The Friends of Governor Dodge State Park are a group of volunteers working to support recreation, education and environmental stewardship in the park.
-They hold periodic meetings and host work days to better the park.